Phuket Condo CAM Fees: Maintenance Guide for Investors

 | Total annual CAM + sinking | Closer to “true carry” |

-If you self-manage: CAM still applies
+What if you self-manage: does CAM still apply?

 Some owners attempt direct booking strategies to reduce management percentages.
 Even with direct bookings, CAM remains and cleaning/laundry still cost money.
-The net benefit is often real, but not automatic—model your time or your local coordinator’s fees as a line item.
+The net benefit is often real, but not automatic, model your time or your local coordinator’s fees as a line item.

 | Approach | Typical tradeoff |